niharjoshi/MapReduceLogFileAnalyzer/doc/README.md

 ### Run on an AWS EMR cluster

-As mentioned before, the steps to running the JAR file on AWS EMR can be found HERE
+As mentioned before, the steps to running the JAR file on AWS EMR can be found [here](https://www.youtube.com/channel/UCYZqePjW4lT4dMJMACuNFhQ/videos)

 ## MapReduce Tasks In-depth